trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 # Welcome to the Dark Side

-First, let's start with a prologue: what challenges remote workers/digital are facing?
+First, let's start with a prologue: what challenges remote workers/digital nomads are facing?
 This is the single most asked question I’m getting on twitter, so I decided to finally answer it.

 My aim is not to discourage you, but rather to paint a realistic picture of challenges you might face if you decide to go remote.
 Not all of them might apply to your situation, but it’s good to know about them anyway.